AppThreat/vdb/README.md

 # Introduction

-Pre-built vulnerability database for [dep-scan](https://github.com/AppThreat/dep-scan)
+Pre-built vulnerability database for [dep-scan](https://github.com/AppThreat/dep-scan).
+The database is built on a `self-hosted` runner since github hosted runners are failing to handle the database size which is over 3 GB.

 ## Manual download